ethereum/ethereum-org-website/docs/use/index.md

 The best way to get started with Ethereum is to jump right in!
 There are many Ethereum-based applications that you can use today.

-Here are just a few examples of Ethereum-based applications - we rotate this list frequently!
+Here are just a few apps built on Ethereum - we rotate this list frequently!

 - [Gitcoin](https://gitcoin.co), a network of incentivized open-source developers